skillrepos/copilot-hands-on/labs.md

 5. After this, Copilot should (hopefully) generate an appropriate commit message in that box.
 Since we started the codespace via the button in the readme, you won't have direct commit access, so you can just proceed to the next step.

-6. Now, let's switch gears and use the **@workspace** agent to help identify where we use certain things in our code.
+6. Now, let's switch gears and use the **@workspace** chat participant to help identify where we use certain things in our code.
 With the *explore.go* file still active in your editor, in the separate *chat* interface , enter the following prompt:

 ```
 Which files are using SQL?